Permanent Residency Express Entry

 Economic Immigration Streams – An Overview

-The Canadian Experience Class allows foreign nationals who have been working in Canada for a period of one year to apply for permanent residence on the basis of their Canadian experience.
-In order to be eligible, applicants must have a minimum of one year of full-time skilled work experience in Canada in the three years before applying, meet certain language criteria, and plan to live outside of Quebec.
+The Canadian Experience Class allows foreign nationals who have been working in Canada for one year to apply for permanent residence based on their Canadian experience.
+To be eligible, applicants must have a minimum of one year of full-time skilled work experience in Canada in the three years before applying, meet certain language criteria, and plan to live outside of Quebec.

 Provincial Nominee Programs (PNPs)